Manin-Drinfeld cycles and derivatives of $L$-functions: Abstract

 \section{Abstract}

-We introduce a Manin-Drinfeld cycle in the moduli space of $\PGL_2$-shtukas with $r$ legs, arising from the diagonal torus.
-We show that its intersection pairing with Yun and Zhang's Heegner-Drinfeld cycle is equal to the product of the $r$-th central derivative of an automorphic $L$-function $L(\pi,s)$ and Waldspurger's toric period integral.
+We study algebraic cycles in the moduli space of $\PGL_2$-shtukas, arising from the diagonal torus.
+Our main result shows that their intersection pairing with the Heegner-Drinfeld cycle is the product of the $r$-th central derivative of an automorphic $L$-function $L(\pi,s)$ and Waldspurger's toric period integral.
 When $L(\pi,\frac12) \neq 0$, this gives a new geometric interpretation for the Taylor series expansion.
-When $L(\pi,\frac12) = 0$, the pairing vanishes, suggesting ``higher order" analogues of the vanishing of cusps in the modular Jacobian.
+When $L(\pi,\frac12) = 0$, the pairing vanishes, suggesting higher order analogues of the vanishing of cusps in the modular Jacobian, as well as other new phenomena.

-Our proof sheds new light on the algebraic correspondence introduced by Yun-Zhang, which is the geometric incarnation of ``differentiating the $L$-function".
+Our proof sheds new light on the algebraic correspondence introduced by Yun and Zhang, which is the geometric incarnation of ``differentiating the $L$-function".
 We realize it as the Lie algebra action of $e+f \in \mathfrak{sl}_2$ on $(\Q_\ell^2)^{\otimes 2d}$.
 The comparison of relative trace formulas needed to prove our formula is then a consequence of Schur-Weyl duality.

 [section] [theorem]{Proposition} [theorem]{Lemma} [theorem]{Corollary}

 [theorem]{Definition}

 [theorem]{Remark} [theorem]{Question}